a-farsi/merise-and-postgres-queries/readme.md

 Figure 14: Display pokemon with special ability in descending order according to base stats.
 </p>

-##### SQL Request 5
+##### SQL query 5

-To list pokemon by their names and their primary and secondary types, we can group the pokemon by their names, and for each name, print the types by using conditional operations on _type\_id_ as shown through the following query:
+To list pokemon by their names and their primary and secondary types, we can group the pokemon by their names, and for each name we print the types by using conditional operations on _type\_id_ as shown by the following query:

 ```
 SELECT